 John Wilson's photographs, received 2020

 John Wilson kindly sent his family photographs to the Martham Local History Group.
-They are copyright (c) John Wilson.
+They are copyright (c) John Wilson and collected by his Aunt and cousin.
+There is a strong link to the Strawberry Fruit Box story [see The Strawberry Fruit Box].
 You may recognise some of the names in his letter, and the faces in these pictures.
 If you do, please let us know and we can contact John.
 This is his letter:

 I'm not an internet addict, so have only recently found your website.
 I thought you and your group might like to see some photos relating to one or two holidays I enjoyed in Martham as a young boy.
 I'm an only child, born in Sheffield in 1944, but living with Mum and Dad in Worksop, Nottinghamshire 1946-52.